Build a Homelab server using an old laptop

 frp-linux:0.65.0

-Note: It is best not to directly expose ports forwarded from the intranet on the public network via the VPS.
-Access can be achieved through Nginx + Https + authentication.
+Note: It is best not to directly expose ports forwarded from the intranet to the public network on the VPS.
+They can be accessed via Nginx+Https+authentication.

 You can specify proxyBindAddr = "127.0.0.1" in the frps configuration to force the port to bind to localhost, preventing direct public network access.